Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Owner: no permission at all, Group: no permission at all, Other users: all the permissions; chmod 007 hello This script sets the mode of the file hello to ...: chmod 753 hello This script sets the mode of the file hello the same as olleh’s mode: chmod --reference=olleh hello
+Owner: no permission at all, Group: no permission at all, Other users: all the permissions; chmod 007 hello This script sets the mode of the file hello to ...: chmod 753 hello This script sets the mode of the file hello the same as olleh’s mode: chmod --reference=olleh hello This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users: chmod -R +X .